 banner image

-My counseling style integrates Internal Family Systems therapy, mindfulness-based counseling, relational therapy, and EMDR trauma therapy.
+Transpersonal Therapy that integrates Internal Family Systems therapy, mindfulness-based counseling, relational therapy, and EMDR trauma therapy

 In order for big transformations to occur, we need to unearth the roots of the symptoms showing up in your life.
 You will learn about the wisdom of your protective system, get in touch with your higher Self, and show up for and heal your younger, hurt parts.
 This can lead to significant shifts.
 While this work can feel challenging at times, I honor your protective system, and we work at whatever pace is best for you.

-I offer individual counseling sessions for adults and teens focusing on a variety of issues resulting from trauma and attachment wounding, including: PTSD, addiction, perfectionism, anxiety, depression, relationship challenges, and anger issues
+I offer individual counseling sessions for adults focusing on a variety of issues resulting from trauma and attachment wounding, including: PTSD, addiction, perfectionism, anxiety, depression, relationship challenges, grief and anger issues.

 Trauma is an emotional, physical and mental response to adverse life events.
 Events in themselves are not inherently traumatic; trauma is determined by how our system processes, organizes, and responds to events.
 When we experience something as traumatic, it changes how we view ourselves, and how we view and participate in the world.